Vaguery/antiquary-1901-01/stylesheet/styles.md

 ## Block styles

 - `{:.publication-date}` is a block style for isolated one-line dates in the topmatter of a magazine issue
-- {:.inscription} is to be a blockquote style, with no initial indents
+- {:.inscription} is to be a paragraph style, indicating no initial indents

 ## Inline styles